PynPoint/PynPoint/docs/overview.rst

 * :class:`~pynpoint.processing.centering.StarAlignmentModule` (CPU): Align the images with a cross-correlation.
 * :class:`~pynpoint.processing.centering.FitCenterModule` (CPU): Fit the PSF with a 2D Gaussian or Moffat function.
 * :class:`~pynpoint.processing.centering.ShiftImagesModule`: Shift a stack of images.
-* :class:`~pynpoint.processing.centering.WaffleCenteringModule`: Use the waffle spots to center the images.
+* :class:`~pynpoint.processing.centering.WaffleCenteringModule` (IFS): Use the waffle spots to center the images.

 Dark and Flat Correction
 ~~~~~~~~~~~~~~~~~~~~~~~~